c6o/docs/content/archive/app-service.md

-# Traxitt Applications
+# CodeZero Applications

-Traxitt's goal is to empower developers to give non-technical users a great user experience running applications in their Private Cloud.
+CodeZero's goal is to empower developers to give non-technical users a great user experience running applications in their Private Cloud.

-The Traxitt System includes Application Management Services (AMS) and tools for Traxitt Cloud OS (OS) developers.
-It allows non-technical users to bootstrap the OS, install, configure and run Traxitt Applications (Apps) in a Kubernetes cluster.
+The CodeZero Platform includes the CodeZero System and tools for CodeZero Cloud OS (OS) developers to publish apps.
+It allows non-technical users to bootstrap the OS, install, configure and run CodeZero Applications (Apps) in a Kubernetes cluster.

-The AMS manages application manifests that describe the application to the system.
+The c6o System manages application manifests that describe the application to the system.
 A manifest consists of information about the application, including:

 - packaging information including icon, application type, name, description, authors, and other data needed for provisioners, the hub UI.
 - images for the provisioner to install